EasyPaperSniper/Anytop/STATUS.md

 ## What’s Missing / To Implement
-- LimbVQVAE training pipeline
-  - Training script/CLI, config management, and logging (EMA VQ losses, rotation/FK/contact/smoothness losses, codebook utilization).
-  - Explicit contact feature handling (limb dataset currently extracts 6D rotations from features 3:9).
-Optionally extend inputs/heads to include contact, root deltas, etc.

 - Token export and storage
   - Offline tokenization pass over the dataset to save per‑limb, per‑window token indices (and optional code vectors) with timestamps and limb identifiers.
   - Define a durable format (e.g., `.npz` with {motion_id, limb_id, start, length, token_ids}).

+- Contact/aux targets
+  - Extend inputs/heads to include contact flags, root deltas, or other features; add losses and metrics for those channels.

 - Token‑conditioned decoder
   - Integrate token sequences into the decoder: cross‑attention over limb tokens, or learned token‑to‑frame alignment modules.